christophknabe/spring-ddd-bank/README.md

 By  `mvn clean test`   all necessary libraries will be fetched, the project will be compiled, exception message texts will be collected and the test suite will be executed.

-After this is working you can import the Maven project into your Java IDE.
+After this is working you can import the Maven project into your Java IDE (Spring Tool Suite is recommended, as AspectJ weaving is needed for the compile phase).

 ## Which DDD principles are implemented?
 - Modelling the domain layer as one package, which does not depend on any other package besides standard Java SE packages as `java.time` and `javax.persistence`.
 The latter only for the JPA annotations.